Cal Raleigh Preview, Player Props: Mariners vs. White Sox

-The Seattle Mariners, including Cal Raleigh (.154 batting average in his past 10 games), take on starter Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Monday at 8:10 PM ET.
+Cal Raleigh -- with an on-base percentage of .220 in his past 10 games, 81 points lower than his season-long percentage -- will be in action for the Seattle Mariners versus the Chicago White Sox, with Mike Clevinger on the mound, on August 22 at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Astros.
+He mashed two homers in his last game (going 3-for-5) in his most recent appearance against the White Sox.

 Cal Raleigh Game Info & Props vs. the White Sox